pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ListItemPicker.md

 # ListItemPicker control

 This control allows you to select one or more items from a list.
+The  list can be filter to allow selection from a items subset.
 The item selection is based from a column value.
 The control will suggest items based on the inserted value.

 Here is an example of the control: